wechto/paper/README.md

 +

-+ [Action and Perception as Divergence Minimization](https://arxiv.org/pdf/2009.01791.pdf) :boom: :volcano: :ghost: [design] :sweat_drops:  ​
++ [Action and Perception as Divergence Minimization](https://arxiv.org/pdf/2009.01791.pdf) :boom: :volcano: :ghost: [the art of design] :sweat_drops:  ​

 +